mobizt/FirebaseClient/resources/docs/realtime_database.md

     // Non-Stream
     Database.get(aClient, "/path/to/data", aResult);

-    // Since v1.2.1, in SSE mode (HTTP Streaming) task, you can filter the Stream events by using RealtimeDatabase::setSSEFilters(<keywords>),
+    // In SSE Streaming task, you can filter the Stream events by using RealtimeDatabase::setSSEFilters(<keywords>),
     // which the <keywords> is the comma separated events.
     // The event keywords supported are:
     // get - To allow the http get response (first put event since stream connected).